-You have all experienced that it is more complicated to play the lowest notes of the saxophone softly than those of the higher register.
-Do you know why?
+You have surely all noticed that it is more complicated to play the lowest notes on the saxophone softly compared to those in the higher register.
+But do you know why?

-NB : If you don't know what the input impedance is, I invite you to first read my article on acoustic input impedance.
+NB : If you don't know what the input impedance is, I'd recommend you first read my article on acoustic input impedance.

-To answer this question, let’s start by looking at the input impedance of a tenor saxophone in C fingering (heard note Bb2, 117Hz) for which all holes, except the two last ones, are closed:
+To answer this question, let’s start off by looking at the input impedance of a tenor saxophone in C fingering (actual note Bb2, 117Hz) for which all holes, except the two last ones, are closed:

 As you can see, the first peak, at about 120Hz, which is related to the fundamental of this fingering, has a lower amplitude than peaks 2 and 3 (248Hz and 382Hz).
-Peaks 2 and 3 correspond to the second and the third harmonics (NB: this measurement was made at the crook of the instrument, without an adaptation device to take the mouthpiece into account.
-Therefore the instrument is smaller than in reality, which explain why the measured frequencies are a bit higher than those produced when playing).
-The amplitude difference is about 1,7dB between peaks 1 and 2, and about 2,3dB between peaks 1 and 3.
-As the first peak is lower than the two next, the musician needs to blow harder in the instrument to play the corresponding note.
-This explains why it is harder to play the notes of the low register softly, in comparison with the higher register, which corresponds to the second peak.
+Peaks 2 and 3 correspond to the second and the third harmonics (NB: this measurement was taken at the neck of the instrument, without an adapter for the mouthpiece.
+Therefore the instrument measurement does not take the full instrument into account, which explains why the measured frequencies are slightly higher than those produced when playing).
+The amplitude difference is about 1,7dB between peaks 1 and 2, and about 2.3dB between peaks 1 and 3.
+As the first peak is lower than the following two, the musician needs to blow harder in the instrument to play the corresponding note.
+This explains why it is harder to play the notes of the low register softly, in comparison with the higher register,i.e. the second peak.

 Why is the first peak lower?

-We may now try to figure out why the first peak is lower than peaks 2 and 3.
-To try to find a reason for this, let’s have a look at the input impedance of an oboe for its lowest note, the Bb3 (234Hz), for which all holes are closed:
+We can now try to figure out why the first peak is lower than peaks 2 and 3.
+To find the reason for this, let’s have a look at the input impedance of an oboe for its lowest note, the Bb3 (234Hz), for which all holes are closed:

-As for the saxophone, the first peak (234 Hz) is lower in amplitude than the two next peaks (465 Hz and 708 Hz), with differences of 3,7 dB between peaks 1 and 2 and between peaks 1 and 3.
+As with the saxophone, the first peak (234 Hz) is lower in amplitude than the two following peaks (465 Hz and 708 Hz), with differences of 3.7 dB between peaks 1 and 2 and between peaks 1 and 3.

 Finally, let’s have a look at the input impedance of a simplified clarinet (a cylindrical tube equipped with a clarinet mouthpiece), equivalent to a clarinet with all holes closed, designed to produced the note C#2:

-The behavior of the peaks is different than before.
-Here, the first peak is higher than the next peaks (about 7 to 8dB higher than peaks 2 and 3).
+The behavior of the peaks is different this time.
+Here, the first peak is higher than the following peaks (about 7 to 8dB higher than peaks 2 and 3).